yourcatwastaken/TelegramGroupBot/README.md

 # Group Support Bot
 This is a Telegram bot designed to help with group management.
-It is built using the `python-telegram-bot` library and features a whitelisting system for access control and admin-level functionality to automatically delete specific service messages.
+It is built using the `python-telegram-bot` library and features a hierarchical access system and admin-level functionality to automatically delete specific service messages.

 ## Features
-* **Whitelisting:** Only pre-approved users are allowed to use the bot's commands.
+* **Access:** The bot uses two tiers of access control.
+A list of BOT_OWNERS who have full administrative access to all bot features, and a list of ALLOWED_USERS who can use core functionality.
+Unauthorized users are blocked.
 * **Admin Control:** Automatically deletes various service messages (e.g., a user leaving or joining) in a group to keep the chat clean.
 * **Modularity:** The bot's functionality is split into separate files for clean and scalable code.